 Are we making progress, or have we simply increased hype, activity and corporate spend?

 Progress is being made, but it is slow.
 Awareness and activity levels are significantly higher today than three years ago.
 At an individual level, employees are now more aware.

-The type of programmes offered have matured.
+The type of programmes offered has matured.
 Most companies have moved on from offering the annual corporate wellness day, monthly fitness competitions and the ad-hoc healthy eating interventions towards more holistic programmes, offering a broader range of support and initiatives.

 Do companies measure the impact and return of their programmes?

 At a corporate level, leaders often talk about poor participation rates and failure to see meaningful and measurable change within their companies to find it of value.
-Whilst most companies measure something, a minority of companies systematically track or measure progress and impact of their programmes.
+Whilst most companies measure something, a minority of companies systematically track or measure the progress and impact of their programmes.